-This year, as we enter a new decade, perhaps we should make our dogs the focus of our new year’s resolutions.
+As we enter a new year, perhaps we should make our dogs the focus of our new year’s resolutions.
 Not only will it enhance their lives, but it may well enhance our own, with resolutions we are inspired to keep.

 1. Explore a new local walk